facebookexperimental/moq-encoder-player/README.md

 Main encoder webpage and also glues all encoder pieces together

+- Before capture starts:
+  - Creates the audio and video capture workers and waits for a `ready` message from both
+  - Only then creates and transfers the `MediaStreamTrackProcessor` streams.
+This keeps remote worker-module download time out of the A/V timeline
+  - Records a shared wall-clock origin immediately before starting both capture readers

 - When it receives an audio OR video raw frame from `a_capture` or `v_capture`:
-  - Records a single **capture anchor** the first time (the frame's WebCodecs timestamp paired with `Date.now()`), so the capture wall clock can later be reconstructed as a linear function of the media timestamp.
-This replaced the old per-frame `clkms` side-channel and the `TimeBufferChecker` lookup tables.
+  - Records one **capture anchor per stream**: that stream's first WebCodecs timestamp paired with the wall clock sampled when its capture worker read the frame
+  - Maps each stream onto the common presentation timeline as `(timestamp - firstTimestamp) + (firstCaptureClock - sharedOrigin)`.
+Audio and video may start at different times and may use unrelated raw timestamp origins
-  - Sends it to the encoder (the video frame also carries its capture wall clock so the latency overlay can stamp capture time — see `overlay_processor`)
+  - Sends it to the encoder (every video frame also carries its frame-read wall clock so the latency overlay can stamp it — see `overlay_processor`)

 - When it receives an audio OR video encoded chunk from `a_encoder` or `v_encoder`:
-  - Reconstructs the capture wall clock of the chunk from the capture anchor
+  - Computes its A/V-aligned presentation timestamp from that stream's anchor
   - Sends the chunk (augmented with seqId and metadata) to the muxer

 It also owns the **"Media packager" dropdown** (CMSF, the UI name of the CMAF packaging, by default, or LOC — see [Packager](#packager)), which is where the published format is selected; the player has its own "Media packager expected" selector that has to match.
 Selecting CMSF also locks the video QUIC mapping to subgroup per GOP and rebuilds the audio mapping options (no datagrams, 10 frames per subgroup by default), which is the grouping the CMAF mapping assumes.